jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 rtc -- a new tutorial to demonstrate the real-time clock peripheral

 wdg -- a new tutorial to demonstrate watchdog timer

+## Other Future Work

+After building a complete set of examples for the Nucleo-L452RE (based on the Nucleo-64 PCB from ST), adapt the examples with appropriate header files to run on *any* Nucleo-64 based evaluation board.